Improving the review of deaths

 What Sands does

-Sands is thrilled that after five years of championing the need to establish good quality in-hospital reviews for when a baby dies, the government has finally commissioned a group to push the work forward.
+Sands is thrilled that after six years of championing the need to establish good quality in-hospital reviews for when a baby dies, the government has funded a new standardised Perinatal Mortality Review Tool or PMRT.

 Sands called for maternity and neonatal units to use a standardised review process to understand events leading up to the death of a baby in our Preventing Baby’s Deaths Report in 2012

-The new national Standardised Perinatal Review Tool (PMRT) will be available by the end of 2017 and will be free for units to use.
+The new national Perinatal Mortality Review Tool (PMRT) is available in England, Scotland and Wales and is free to use.

 For more information go to: https://www.npeu.ox.ac.uk/pmrt